Has mindfulness mediation become the latest bandwagon to jump on?

 Yes, I’m aware that its natural for my mind to wander, and that I should compassionately and mindfully bring my attention back to my breath etc etc … but after a year or two of trying (including guided mediations and an MBSR course) I’ve failed to manage to sit and ‘just be’ for longer than half a minute.

-I’ve never found it peaceful and calming, instead the battle with myself to chill has the opposite effect.
-At times I’ve been left emotionally drained and raw.
-I didn’t expect to face such a battle with my mind, and to feel such a deep sense of failure with every session.
+I’ve never found it peaceful and calming, instead the battle with myself to ‘just be’ has the opposite effect.
+At times I’ve been left emotionally drained, raw and with a deep sense of failure with every session.

-So, I’ve stopped trying to meditate.
+So, I given up.
+I’ve stopped trying to meditate.
 I still try to mindfully empty the dishwasher, peg the clothes out on the line, and focus on the world around me when walking.
 But sitting and watching my breath.
 Nope.
 I’ve chosen to give up feeling stressed while trying to engage in a practice that is meant to reduce stress.

 Instead of meditation, I find my place and moment of calm.

 As I explain in my Bottom-Up, Outside-In, Top-Down model of brain health, I believe there are plenty of ways to access your nervous system to counteract the stress response.
 Top-Down techniques can be some of the trickiest to master.